-Alcohol is used more than any other addictive drug in Australia.
-If you suspect that you drink too much, or someone you live with might have a problem, then it might be helpful to know the warning signs and where to find help.
+Alcohol is the most used drug in Australia.
+If you suspect that you or someone you live with has a drinking problem, knowing the warning signs and where to find support can be helpful.

 If you drink a lot of alcohol, you might become dependent on it to make you feel good.
-Your drinking behaviour could tip over into alcoholism, a type of substance abuse.
+Your drinking behaviour could be harmful and a form of substance abuse.

 You or someone you know might be drinking too much if they: